 Read the test day policies and procedures found in the Candidate Application Bulletin to avoid being turned away from the test center.
 Important highlights can also be found on the Test Day Information page.

 You will receive Pass or Fail exam results approximately seven business days after you have taken the exam.
 Pass or Fail exam results are posted in your NABP e-Profile for majority of states.
+You will not receive a separate performance report with additional information about your exam result for Pass or Fail results.
 Candidates who are seeking license in the following states are required to receive their exam results in the mail directly from these jurisdictions:

 At this time, NABP will also release exam results to the board of pharmacy designated on your MPJE application.

 Yearly passing rates for each of the United States schools and colleges of pharmacy can be found in the Resources section.